-The Sony Alpha A6300 and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were officially introduced, respectively, in February 2016 and January 2017.
+The Sony Alpha A6300 and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were announced, respectively, in February 2016 and January 2017.
 Both the A6300 and the GH5 are mirrorless interchangeable lens cameras that are based on an APS-C (A6300) and a Four Thirds (GH5) sensor.
-The Sony has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Panasonic provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A6300 vs Panasonic GH5

-The side-by-side display below illustrates the physical size and weight of the Sony A6300 and the Panasonic GH5.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A6300 – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Sony A6300 and the Panasonic GH5 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6300 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is considerably larger (69 percent) than the Sony A6300.
 Moreover, the GH5 is substantially heavier (79 percent) than the A6300.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.